 Q10b.
-Thinking about all of the times in recent weeks that you've come across this theory linking coronavirus to 5G technology, how has it been reported/described?
+Thinking about all of the times in recent weeks that you've come across the origin or cause of Coronavirus is in some way linked to 5G technology, how has it been reported/described?
 You might have come across the theory in different places and being reported in different ways, so please tick all that apply.